Applying for the Bounce Back Loan Scheme

 This guidance is for customers who manage their small business through an existing Halifax Personal Current Account.
 We are only able to support customers who had an account with us before 2 March 2020.

-The deadline for all government-backed lending scheme applications has now been extended to 31 January 2021, as announced by the Chancellor of the Exchequer on 2 November 2020.
+The deadline for all government-backed scheme applications has been extended to 31 March 2021, as announced by the Chancellor of the Exchequer on 17 December 2020.

 To be eligible for the Bounce Back Loan Scheme